 The ladies’, gents’ and disabled toilets are located inside the The Wing.
 Baby change facilities are also avaiable.

 The Cockpit Cafe is located on the first floor of the The Wing , and a lift is available.
 The cafe sells hot drinks, soft drinks, ice creams, snacks, sandwiches and confectionery but currently does not serve hot food.

 The shop stocks a wide range of souvenirs and Battle of Britain-themed gifts, including many unique collectors’ items signed by the Few.

 The site is wheelchair friendly although there are a number of slopes and able-bodied helpers may be needed for manual wheelchairs.
 The site is on a clifftop and parents are warned to keep a close eye on their children.
-Guide dogs are welcome but visitors are asked not to bring other dogs onto the site.
+Dogs are allowed on site, but must be kept on a lead at all times.
+Only Assistant dogs are welcome in The Wing.
 See our review on Euan’s Guide here